selene

 Disabling Roblox features

 selene is built with Roblox specific lints by default.
-If you don't want these, type --no-default-features after whichever command you choose.
+If you don't want these, then pass --no-default-features to the cargo install command.

 CLI Usage